asoplata/textbook/content/01_getting_started/03_installation.md

 <a id="testing-your-installation"></a>

-To check if everything worked fine, you can run the following command:
+To check whether HNN was installed correctly, you can run the following command:

 ```
 python -c "from hnn_core import jones_2009_model, simulate_dipole ; simulate_dipole(jones_2009_model(), tstop=20)"
 ```

-This will run a very short test simulation, and should not give any Error messages (Warning messages are fine and expected).
+This will run a very short test simulation, and should not give any Error messages (Warning messages are okay).

 If you installed MPI, it is **strongly recommended** to test your install.
 You can test that HNN, NEURON, and MPI were all installed correctly and can talk to each other by running the following command: